werval/werval/README.md

 ## Build QiWeb from the Source

+The steps described above are for the latest QiWeb released version.
+If you want to use the development versionor contribute to QiWeb, keep reading.

-You need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/) and [Gradle](http://www.gradle.org/).
+Obviously, you need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/).
+QiWeb is build using [Gradle](http://www.gradle.org/), that you need to install too.

-This git repository contains several independent projects.
+This very git repository contains several independent projects.

     org.qiweb               QiWeb Core
     org.qiweb.modules       Modules